Getting the Best Price for your Car

 Cars without a full service history can go for as much as 20% less than cars with a detailed service history.
 Ensure your vehicle is serviced annually and stamped by a mechanic each time.
 Keeping hold of invoices for any work completed will also help flesh out your history.

 The better the condition of your car, the more it will sell for.
 Take care over your car's lifespan to repair scrapes and dents ASAP, wash your vehicle regularly and ensure the interior is nice, clean and tidy to impress potential buyers.

 While private buyers may be prepared to pay more for an older, cheaper vehicle than a dealer, franchised dealers will often be best for cars under six years old with less than 60,000 miles.
 Target the buyers who will give you the best price and cast your net wide to receive as many offers as possible.

 Do you prefer to buy new or used cars?
 What is the best price you've received when selling a “new” car?
-Share your experience and find a great deal on motor trade insurance here at Tradex.
+Share your experience and find a great deal on motor trade insurance for car restorers or collectors here at Tradex.